Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ### CSS of the Line Chart Component

-Lastly we add some CSS to our Component.
+Lastly, we add some CSS to our Component.
 We will use SCSS for this.
 We start by defining the container and the SVG.
 We also add a border to the SVG so we can see the size of it.
-I won't go over it but you see the code below.
+I won't go over it, but you see the code below.

 ```scss
 .container {